-The mutual funds are classified as a trading security and are publicly traded on the New York Stock Exchange; therefore, investments are considered Level 1 items.
-The corporate bonds are classified based on observable inputs but are not traded for identical assets and is, therefore, considered a Level 2 item.
+The mutual funds and money markets are classified as a trading security and are publicly traded on the New York Stock Exchange; therefore, investments are considered Level 1 items.
+The corporate bonds and treasury bills are classified based on observable inputs but are not traded for identical assets and are, therefore, considered Level 2 items.